naca-data-shapes/naca-data-shapes.github.io/nacaschemas/domainmodel.md

 If they are common to everything within e.g. Crops or Livestoc, propose the ammending of that model.

 ### Creating new cross-domain models

-If your domain attributes are shared with a small subsets of the other domains in your cross-domain model, you can develop new models to be shared between those domains.
+If your domain attributes are shared with a small subset of the other domains in your cross-domain model, you can develop new models to be shared between those domains.
-For example, it is likely that the development of model for sheep farming and sheering will include factoring a fiber model with attributes shared with Cotton.
+For example, it is likely that the development of a model for sheep farming and sheering will include factoring a fiber model with attributes shared with Cotton.